tc39/notes/es7/2016-01/jan-26.md

 DH: imagine that we had 1 big typed array, but where you could checkout sections of the array with different permissions (rw r) the sharing would be controller based on the permissions one had.
 This would allow improved concurrency, and safety.
 It can be data-race free, but would require some clunkyness.
 Alll this could be done via the message passing system, this could be spec'd and implemented.

-LH:  the point is, this kind of sharing DH is talking about has some issues and likely requires a better type system than JS has.
+LHN:  the point is, this kind of sharing DH is talking about has some issues and likely requires a better type system than JS has.
 Multidimensional arrays make this more complicated, (what killed it, i missed it..)

-LH: for ecmascript, we likely require a better system.
+LHN: for ecmascript, we likely require a better system.
 But we have this system today.

-LH: I have decided to provide a low level system, and build a better system on top.
+LHN: I have decided to provide a low level system, and build a better system on top.

 DH: A bigger KO, is that this can't come anywhere near the performance of the pure shared array buffer.
 Message passing comes at a heavy cost, as the hardware support for racy shared access enables order of magnitudes better performance

 ...
 Would a more constrained compile target not just solve this.

-LH: unity compiled some benchmarks, using shared buffer they benifited from 4x speed-up.
+LHN: unity compiled some benchmarks, using shared buffer they benifited from 4x speed-up.

-LH: this API is a good basis to build a system on
+LHN: this API is a good basis to build a system on

 WH: what is the API

-LH:
+LHN:

 DH: We have done multiple years exploring this.
 With intel + Mozilla, we looked at race free high level API's and we really couldn't come to something that would work.
 It's not to say we are the only people to solve this problem, but their is limit to how much we can explore.

 BE: WH you were ill and were not present to attend when this was presented the last time.

-LH: the shared buffer spec is small and stable
+LHN: the shared buffer spec is small and stable

 DE: In release behind a flag (in chrome)

-LH: alpha/beta/release will be behind a flag (on FF)
+LHN: alpha/beta/release will be behind a flag (on FF)

-LH: slide (API: Shared memory)
+LHN: slide (API: Shared memory)

-LH: slide (API: Atomic Operations)
+LHN: slide (API: Atomic Operations)

-LH: regular access to not guarentee tearing
+LHN: regular access to not guarentee tearing

 WH: so everything is sequentially consistent, which is far slower than acquire/release on, say, x86

-LH: atomic access are sequentially consistent
+LHN: atomic access are sequentially consistent

 What is the safe guarentee?

-LH: you cannot step outside the array, and the types remain safe.
+LHN: you cannot step outside the array, and the types remain safe.

 WH: There is more to memory safety than that.
 Java got into trouble with this, and it caused grief for C++.
 Reading a value and using it twice, due to common optimizations, could result in seeing different values.
 Booleans that are neiter true or false, not because of strange bit patterns, but because of optimizations affecting the order of memory operations.
 If you try to nail this down so that it could never happen, we must restrict the optimizations to a level that hurts performance.

-LH: slide (API: Agent sleep and wakeup)
+LHN: slide (API: Agent sleep and wakeup)

-LH: futexWait must no longer be used on the main thread of the browser.
+LHN: futexWait must no longer be used on the main thread of the browser.

-LH: slide (Agent model)
+LHN: slide (Agent model)

 DH: what does a forward progress guarentee mean

-LH: more or less a fair scheduling guarentee
+LHN: more or less a fair scheduling guarentee

 DD: are agents continents?

 MM: worker goes through a sequence of jobs, there is a full ordering of jobs in any one worker.
 Each worker is a sequential program.
 Concurrency is between workers.
 I would be surprised if the division into jobs becomes relevant

-LH: i likely misspoke, my agents are most likely similar to what you call a vat.
+LHN: i likely misspoke, my agents are most likely similar to what you call a vat.

 MM: ok, so each agent executes a fully order sequences of jobs, where each job is executed to completion before starting the next job.